 - Decrease cravings for alcohol and drugs

-- Promote a healthier lifestyle and instill basic self-care and nutrition habits
+- Promote a healthier lifestyle and instill healthy coping mechanisms

 Healthy Nutrition Tips

-- Macronutrients such as carbohydrates (whole grains preferably) provide energy, help the brain function and regulate blood sugar levels which in turn stabilize moods.
-Carbs also help release serotonin which promotes happiness and helps you sleep better.
+- Macronutrients such as carbohydrates (whole grains preferably) provide energy, help the brain function and regulate blood sugar levels, which stabilize moods.
+Carbs also help release serotonin, promoting happiness and helping you sleep better.

 - Omega-3 fatty acids found in fish can help neurotransmitters heal.